NxSys/library.clients-brex/docs/man/source/index.rst

 -------
 This SDK provided to you under the `MIT License <https://github.com/NxSys/library.clients-brex/blob/main/LICENSE.txt>`_.
 You generally permitted to deal in this software without restriction.
 Please refer to the file above for the full license text.

-`Copyright (c) 2023 Nexus Systems, Inc. Any rights not expressly granted herein are reserved.`
+*Copyright (c) 2023 Nexus Systems, Inc. Any rights not expressly granted herein are reserved.*

+*"Brex" is a registered trademark of Brex, Inc. Use of the Brex API is subject to the* `Brex Access Agreement <https://www.brex.com/legal/developer-portal>`_.

 .. toctree::